Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Stand Proud

 At 7th level, Paragons stand above the fray, drawing enemy attention with their leadership and pride.
-As a minor action at the cost of 1 essence, you may attempt to Provoke a creature of your choice within 6 tiles of you, making a Presence attack against it.
-If you hit, apply a number of stacks of the taunted ailment equal to your Presence (minimum of 1).
+You gain access to the Provoke power.
+As a minor action, make a melee Presence attack against a creature within a 2 tile range.
+If you hit, make a Presence (Guidance) skill check.
+Apply 1 stack of taunted for every 5 points of the skill check result, rounded down.

 ## Unassailable

 At level 9, the Paragon’s belief in the cause bolsters their shield.
-After you use the Block reaction, gain absorption equal to twice your Presence (minimum of 1).
-This absorption is applied after damage is dealt to you, and so does not reduce the damage of the attack that you blocked.
+Once per round after you use the Block reaction, you may spend 1 essence to refund your reaction.
+This ability refreshes at the start of each of your turns.

 ## Unwavering